 Day 4: Skellig cliffs view – Rossbeigh beach – Inch beach – Dingle – ferry to Kilrush

 The leprechaun got us to see the most magnificent cliffs in Ireland, the Skellig Cliffs.
 Dramatic ocean waves crashing, forming streams of foam and drops of water – it’s like rain but running from the ground to the skies.
 With views to magical islands like Puffin Island, Skellig island (did you watch the end of Star Wars, episode 7?) and other floatable only during summer months islands and seas – it is a dream come true!

 The end of our trip to the Ring of Kerry was much sunnier.
-With the help of our navigation that tends to give us shortest distances – we took a strange detour resulting in an one-lane downhill ride to an amazing long sandy beach, the Rossbeigh beach.
+With the help of our navigation that tends to give us shortest distances – we took a strange detour resulting in a one-lane downhill ride to an amazing long sandy beach, the Rossbeigh beach.
 We were the only people on the beach, in the resort village, or in the area at all.
-Still it was too windy for a swim.
+Still, it was too windy for a swim.

 Dive into a humble peninsula

 We crossed to Dingle peninsula – famous for its abnormally beautiful nature (and that’s a serious title in Ireland) and some archaeological finds.
 We were attracted to book a boat trip from the only town on the peninsula, Dingle, to see the famous local Fungie dolphins.
 It turned out to be a stunning boat trip around the harbor – and Fungie turned out to be a particular bottle-nosed dolphin, not the whole family or the species.
 So our buddy Fungie, a.k.a the Dingle dolphin is world-famous for his friendliness and appearances whenever there are people around.
 We managed to spot him quite a few times for our one-hour trip and it took us a few more hours to realize it’s one dolphin and he’s a celebrity.
 Hope he’s smarter than us.